hmyan90/MediaRefreshTools/README.md

 └───FOD
 ```
 Then the script will download latest SSU into SSU/, latest LCU into LCU/, latest SafeOS into SafeOS/, latest SetupDU into SetupDU/.
-Script won't download Language Packs and Feature On Demands ISO, so you need to download FOD and LP ISO from Microsoft Volume
+Script won't download Language Packs and Feature On Demand ISO, so you need to download FOD and LP ISO from Microsoft Volume
 Licensing Service Center and put them into corresponding subfolder.